-However, a file generated in this manner will have some items that should not be preseeded, and the example file is a better starting place for most users.
+However, a file generated in this manner will have some items that should not be preseded, and the example file is a better starting place for most users.

-This method relies on the fact that, at the end of the installation, the installer's cdebconf database is saved to the installed system in /var/log/installer/ cdebconf.
+This method relies on the fact that, at the end of the installation, the installer's cdebconf database is saved to the installed system in $\sqrt{\sqrt{\log/\log 1}}$ cdebconf.
 However, because the database may contain sensitive information, by default the files are only readable by root.